Monday, June 16, 2025

 Yellow Wagtail, Stanton St John

 Gulls have been rather irregular at Stanton St John this year but given that it's only five minutes from my house I've been making sure to drive past and check it quite regularly.
-Early morning on 8th May I was please to see a large group of gulls swimming in the water and loafing around the edge of Shepherd's Pits - clearly having roosted the night before.
+Early morning on 8th May I was pleased to see a large group of gulls swimming in the water and loafing around the edge of Shepherd's Pits - clearly having roosted the night before.
 Immediately I saw a nice 2cy Caspian Gull which is clearly different to the lingering Farmoor individual - a good bird in Oxfordshire in May.

 The pictures below are the Farmoor bird for comparison - it's been around for quite a while and has now started its primary moult.
 A similar-looking hybrid has also been present and is causing some confusion!